valeriafurin/charlie/README.md

 ## Acknowledegment

-The wonderful team that made this happen consist of Lea Schuhmacher (@craftedcodes), Marius Möller (@nocarea) and myself, Valeria Furin (@valeriafurin)
+The wonderful team that made this happen consist of Lea Schumacher (@craftedcodes), Marius Möller (@nocarea) and myself, Valeria Furin (@valeriafurin)

 ## Extra info